RougeWare/Swift-Lazy-Containers/README.md

+# Automatic Conformance #

+The built-in containers (`Lazy`, `ResettableLazy`, and `FunctionalLazy`) automatically conform to `Equatable` when their values conform do too!

+Keep in mind, though, that in order to do this, the value is automatically initialized and accessed!

 # Compatibility Notice #

 The entire repository structure had to be changed in order to be compatible with Swift Package Manager ([#4](https://github.com/RougeWare/Swift-Lazy-Patterns/issues/4)).
 Because of this, the API version changed from 2.0.0 to 3.0.0.
 Very little of the actual API changed along with this ([#8](https://github.com/RougeWare/Swift-Lazy-Patterns/issues/8)); it was almost entirely to service Swift Package manager.